American Art-Union: Impact

-In its thirteen years, the AAU became the largest art union in America (Sperling).
-It made a significant impact on the art literacy of Americans, developed a taste for an American kind of art which was largely nationalistic, and supported the custom of artists and museums.
-From 1839 until 1851, New York City's population would not hit the 400,000 point, but it is estimated that over three million guests attended the Gallery.
+In its 13 years, the AAU became the largest art union in the United States.
+It made a significant impact on the art literacy of Americans, developed a taste for an American kind of art, which was largely nationalistic, and supported the custom of artists and museums.

+From 1839 until 1851, New York City's population did not reach the 400,000 point, but it is estimated that over three million guests attended the Gallery.
 The organization grew from 814 subscriptions, in 1840, with art valued at $4,145 to 18,960 subscriptions, valued in excess of $100,000.

 Possible social causes

-The timing for the AAU could not have been better.
-The American public, providers and politics combined to produce a rapid rise in the popularity of the AAU.
+The American public, providers, and politics combined to produce a rapid rise in AAU's popularity.
 A growing, literate middle class was keen to pursue scientific, artistic and leisure activities which they had been unable to pursue or afford in the past.
 A new generation of businessmen wanted to surround themselves with all the appearances and habits of their more wealthy counterparts.

-The numbers of newspapers and periodicals was growing dramatically and the desire for print with images was preferred.
-The global popularity of science and art, as well as an interest in “exotic people and places” could be accessed through lectures, subscriptions to special interest groups and such diverse venues as P.T.
-Barnum's, Brady's Daguerrean Miniature Gallery and Peale's Gallery of Fine Arts.
+The number of newspapers and periodicals was growing dramatically and the desire for publications with images was preferred.
+The global popularity of science and art and an interest in “exotic people and places” could be accessed through lectures, subscriptions to special interest groups, or diverse venues such as P. T. Barnum's, Brady's Daguerrean Miniature Gallery and Peale's Gallery of Fine Arts.
 The business of advertising was in its infancy and the companies could provide consumers with commodities at their own postal box within shrinking delivery schedules due in large to a growing rail system.

 The U.S. Congress was promoting westward advancement, communication and Indian resettlement.
-Further, emigrants from the plains were pushing the agenda of Manifest Destiny.
-They would become some of the first to help settle what was perceived as America's Manifest Destiny.
+Further, emigrants from the plains were pushing the agenda of Manifest destiny.
+They became some of the first to help settle what was perceived as America's Manifest destiny.

 Apollo Gallery

-Businessman James Herring opened the Apollo Gallery in New York City in 1838, to provide a place for American artists to exhibit and sell their art.
+In 1838, businessman James V. Herring opened the Apollo Gallery in New York City in 1838, to provide a place for American artists to exhibit and sell their art.
 The Apollo Gallery was the first gallery open at night; from nine a.m. and “every fair evening until nine o’clock” with the use of gas lamps.
-It was at this time that he received an analysis of the second year experiment from “The Edinburgh Association for the Promotion of Fine Arts in Scotland”.
-Thus inspired, he encouraged a group of other prominent New York City businessmen to develop the concept using the Apollo Gallery as their venue for America's first art union.
+Around this time, he also received an analysis of the second year experiment from “The Edinburgh Association for the Promotion of Fine Arts in Scotland”.
+Inspired by it, he encouraged a group of other prominent New York City businessmen to develop the concept using the Apollo Gallery as their venue for America's first art union.
 Although the concept was very popular, it was not sufficient to remunerate Herring.
 However, he would stay active with the group, becoming the first Corresponding Secretary on the Committee of Management and the only artist.